-These classic peanut butter cookies are chewy, full of flavor and have the perfect balance of sweet and peanut butter!
+These classic homemade peanut butter cookies are chewy, full of flavor and have the perfect balance of sweet and peanut butter!
 They are made with simple ingredients and perfectly baked with a classic crisscross pattern.
-They are simply the best!
+It’s simply the best peanut butter cookie recipe.

 Did you know that the idea of peanut butter cookies didn’t take off until the mid-1900s?
 Since peanut butter itself has been around for centuries, it’s hard to imagine a world where people didn’t have access to gooey peanut goodness in cookie form!

 Invented right here in the States, these cookies come with a mouthwatering chewy texture and the classic waffle pattern on the surface—and there are few things more tempting than the smell of them wafting from the oven!

 Here, we’re sharing our best recipe for homemade peanut butter cookies: moist, chewy, and full of flavor.
 As you get to baking, check out the tips below to make the perfect batch.

 How to Make Peanut Butter Cookies

 - All-purpose Flour – A stabilizer that controls how much the cookie will rise.
 It also holds the cookie together.